awkwardblackcoder/beginner-javascript-notes/8-debugging.md

 In summary, then, we start with an empty Call Stack.
 Whenever we invoke a function, it is automatically added to the Call Stack.
 Once the function has executed all of its code, it is automatically removed from the Call Stack.
 Ultimately, the Stack is empty again.

-In other words, a call stack is a stack data structure that stores information about the active subroutines of a computer program.

 Okay, so what's a <strong>stack</strong> trace?

 A stack trace is a report of the active stack frames at a certain point in time during the execution of a program.